raphaellith/LogicNotes/README.md

-# LatexNotesTemplate
+# Logic Notes

-A template repository for creating lecture notes formatted in LaTeX.
+Notes for the module COMP0009 - Logic.